Montreal-Quakers/website/_pages/accessibility.md

 lang: en
 trans: accessibility
 ---
-Please [let us know](/contact) if you require additional information or accommodations for accessibility.
+Please [let us know](/contact) if you require additional information or accommodations for accessibility

 ### [Sunday Meeting](/directions) at the Greene Centre
 ###### Mobility